AnimeThemes/animethemes-server/README.md

 ## Resources

-Please make use of the #development channel in the [**Discord Server**](https://discordapp.com/invite/m9zbVyQ) for questions pertaining to the AnimeThemes database or API.
+Please make use of the #api channel in the [**Discord Server**](https://discordapp.com/invite/m9zbVyQ) for questions pertaining to the AnimeThemes database or API.